CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 ![Architectural Characteristics](/Resources/2024%20CoolProfs%20-%20Architecture%20Katas.jpg)

-To ensure 24/7 correct simultaneous analysis of patient vital sign we have chosen Concurrency, Availability and Data Integrity as our top 3 Driving Architecture Characteristics
+To ensure 24/7 correct simultaneous analysis of patient vital signs we have chosen Concurrency, Availability and Data Integrity as our top 3 Driving Architecture Characteristics

 <table>
   <thead>